nyergler/nyergler.github.io/content/posts/2005-03-24-finding-cc.md

   - geek
 slug: finding-cc
 ---
 We break from our continuing PyCon coverage to bring you this bulletin.
 [Yahoo!][1]  has launched a [Creative Commons search engine][2] .
-You can search the Yahoo! catalog for <span class="caps">CC</span> licensed content, optionally restricting for either commercial use, or derivative permission.
+You can search the Yahoo! catalog for CC licensed content, optionally restricting for either commercial use, or derivative permission.

-I should note it was pointed out on [Boing Boing][3]  that you can also restrict [A9][4]  search results for <span class="caps">CC</span> licensed results as well.
+I should note it was pointed out on [Boing Boing][3]  that you can also restrict [A9][4]  search results for CC licensed results as well.
 For example, [this search for eiffel tower][5] .